How roadside assistance competition has upped the ante for customer service

 A persistent challenge in the industry is sourcing service providers that can mobilize in the timeframe that customers expect and need help.
 A less widely understood challenge is the ability to handle incoming calls from stranded motorists—understanding logistics and nailing down every critical detail—while also providing the empathy, reassurance, and customer service that earns motorists’ continued loyalty.

 However, with greater competition, roadside assistance providers need to deliver a top-notch customer experience.
-This requires having a nimble approach to call center operations—making more agents available during peak times to keep customers from waiting on hold too long—and sourcing self-motivated agents who are empathetic problem solvers.
+This requires having a nimble approach to contact center operations—making more agents available during peak times to keep customers from waiting on hold too long—and sourcing self-motivated agents who are empathetic problem solvers.

-Why is call center agility so important?
+Why is contact center agility so important?

 Demand for roadside assistance is subject to wild fluctuations with weather and seasonal peak travel times.
-These unpredictable spikes catch call center managers off-guard, and when hold times stretch longer, the lack of adequate staffing is to blame for poor customer service.
+These unpredictable spikes catch contact center managers off-guard, and when hold times stretch longer, the lack of adequate staffing is to blame for poor customer service.

 Liveops, however, provides solutions for consistently great customer service.
-We use an on-demand business model similar to Uber, but we it apply it in our area of speciality—call center operations.
+We use an on-demand business model similar to Uber, but we it apply it in our area of speciality—contact center operations.
 Our model offers flexibility and access to a workforce of skilled agents that scales to match demand.
 In addition, our agents have the skills and experience that enables them to provide exceptional customer service for roadside assistance customers.

 We start by sourcing the right agents, handpicked for reliability and experience in your industry.
 With access to highly qualified agents, you’ve got ambassadors who provide: